Meet the Violin Garden Summer Academy Team!

 Artistic Director and Violin Teacher

 Anna Lea is the founder and Artistic Director of the Violin Garden Summer Academy Vienna.
-She believes that learning the art of violin playing is one of the best tools a child can get for neural, emotional, and personal development.
+She also serves on the board of the Austrian Suzuki Institute of Music and is the creator of the Violin Garden YouTube Channel.

 Three words that describe her: mindful, whole-hearted and present